paw-paw/paw-paw.github.io/_posts/2017-05-05-interviewing-col-beef.md

 ---
 title: Interviewing coL.Beef — I'm not convinced the Dota 2 scene is in a healthy position
 category: Entrevistas
+excerpt: "Interview with Kyle 'Beef' Bautista that took part in May 2017.
+Topics like the future of Dota 2 and his plans for compLexity were discussed."
+header:
+  teaser: /assets/images/teasers/beef.jpg
 ---

 Kyle 'Beef' Bautista is a well-known personality amongst North-American eSports enthusiasts.
 With almost five years working in compLexity Gaming, a constant pressence in the North American scene, his voice is definitely an authorized one when talking about the region and the evolution of Dota 2 as a competitive game. _Originally published in Dota is Kill in May 5th 2017.
 This is the English version.
 Para leer la entrevista en español, [haz clic aquí](entrevista-col-beef).